Google Assistant: Platform expansion

-For system-level integration outside of the Allo app and Google Home, the Google Assistant was initially exclusive to the Pixel and Pixel XL smartphones.
-In February 2017, Google announced that it had begun to enable access to the Assistant on Android smartphones running Android Marshmallow or Nougat, beginning in select English-speaking markets.
+For system-level integration outside of the Allo app and Google Nest, the Google Assistant was initially exclusive to the Google Pixel smartphones.
+In February 2017, Google announced that it had begun to enable access to the Assistant on Android smartphones running Android 6.0.1 or 7.0, beginning in select English-speaking markets.
 Android tablets did not receive the Assistant as part of this rollout.
-The Assistant is also integrated in Android Wear 2.0, and will be included in future versions of Android TV and Android Auto.
+The Assistant is also integrated in Wear OS 2.0, and will be included in future versions of Android TV and Android Auto.
 In October 2017, the Google Pixelbook became the first laptop to include Google Assistant.
 Google Assistant later came to the Google Pixel Buds.
-In December 2017, Google announced that the Assistant would be released for phones running Android Lollipop through an update to Google Play Services, as well as tablets running 6.0 Marshmallow and 7.0 Nougat.
+In December 2017, Google announced that the Assistant would be released for phones running Android 5.0 through an update to Google Play Services, as well as tablets running 6.0 Marshmallow and 7.0 Nougat.
 In February 2019, Google reportedly began testing ads in Google Assistant results.

 On May 15, 2017, Android Police reported that the Google Assistant would be coming to the iOS operating system as a separate app.
 The information was confirmed two days later at Google's developer conference.

 Smart displays

 In January 2018 at the Consumer Electronics Show, the first Assistant-powered "smart displays" were released.
 Smart displays were shown at the event from Lenovo, Sony, JBL and LG.
-These devices have support for Google Duo video calls, YouTube videos, Google Maps directions, a Google Calendar agenda, viewing of smart camera footage, in addition to services which work with Google Home devices.
+These devices have support for Google Duo video calls, YouTube videos, GMaps directions, a GCalendar agenda, viewing of smart camera footage, in addition to services which work with Google Home devices.

 These devices are based on Android Things and Google-developed software.
-Google unveiled its own smart display, Google Home Hub in October 2018, and later Nest Hub Max, which utilizes a different system platform.
+Google unveiled its own smart display, Google Nest Hub in October 2018, and later Google Nest Hub Max, which utilizes a different system platform.